NathNacht/challenge-openspace-classifier/README.md

 $ python3 main.py
 ```

-* you will be asked to type the filename of the txt file that contains the names of the people in the openspace.
-In case you did not create your own file, `new_colleagues.txt` should be typed.
+* You can use your own file that you store in the data folder.
+Each name should be on a new line.
+* In case you want to use your own file, you are able to provide a filename as an argument.
+* In case you do not supply a filename, the defaultfile will be used: `./data/new_colleagues.txt`

 ### Result
 Find the result in the organized_openspace.csv file in the data folder.